-The most common query among all engineering aspirants is about the “best engineering branch/ course/ specialisation/ discipline”.
+The most common query among all engineering aspirants is about the “best engineering courses / branch / specialisations / discipline”.
 According to us, all branches of engineering are equally good.
-What matters is your interest and aptitude for that engineering branch.
+What matters is your interests and aptitude for that engineering stream.
 So don’t pick a branch you have no interest in, just because it promises fat pay packages!
-But selecting an engineering branch can be very difficult.
-You often get confused whether to give importance to the branch of your choice or a reputed institute.
+But selecting an engineering discipline can be very difficult.
+You often get confused whether to give importance to the stream of your choice or a reputed institute.
 So, to make things easier, we have listed out various engineering branches based on previous trends and the past preferences of other engineering aspirants like you:

 Your starting salaries as a fresh computer engineer from a good institute can range between Rs 4.5 lakh to Rs 6 lakh.
 You will start as trainees or development engineers and then move on to designations like design engineer, project manager and eventually CTO.
 As you move up the management ranks, your pay can go up from Rs 20 lakh to Rs30 lakh per annum.

 You study this branch and you will become a gadget guru!
 You will learn all about digital electronics and logic design, fundamentals of communication engineering, electronic circuits, signals and systems, power electronics, applied electromagnetic theory, integrated circuits, VLSI etc. Go for this engineering specialisation if you have a strong base (and interest) in calculus & physics (semi-conductors etc).
 The telecommunications industry & mobile development industru have been progressing by leaps & bounds in the last few years and would offer excellent opportunities to graduates.

 If you have a B.Tech or a similar degree from a good institution, you can expect to earn anything between Rs 4 lakh to Rs 6 lakh a year.
 As you work your way up in the organisation and learn implementation, architectural and design level skills, you could make about Rs 10 lakh a year.